Oceanus Procellarum: Characteristics

-Like all lunar maria, Oceanus Procellarum was formed by ancient volcanic eruptions resulting in basaltic floods that covered the region in a thick, nearly flat layer of solidified magma.
+Like lunar maria, Oceanus Procellarum was formed by ancient volcanic eruptions resulting in basaltic floods that covered the region in a thick, nearly flat layer of solidified magma.
 Basalts in Oceanus Procellarum have been estimated to be as young as one billion years old.
-Unlike the other lunar maria, however, Oceanus Procellarum may or may not be contained within a single, well-defined impact basin.
+Unlike the lunar maria, however, Oceanus Procellarum may or may not be contained within a single, well-defined impact basin.